-Build yourself a colorful, nourishing bowl of crunchy slaw.
-Features a delicious lemon-herb vinaigrette.
+A colorful, crunchy salad tossed in a delicious lemon-herb vinaigrette.
 Quick and easy to prepare.
-Makes a lovely weeknight dish or sturdy salad to bring along to a picnic.
+It’s sturdy enough to meal prep, and is perfect for bringing to a picnic.
 Vegan & Gluten Free. <jump to recipe>

 My mom is the reason I fell in love with cooking at a young age.
 She's a wiz in the kitchen, and has an insane ability to create mind-blowing meals from even the saddest looking fridge.
 And I've seen sad.
 Give her a single pot (or better yet, a wok), and dinner will be on the table in 20 minutes flat.
 Every time.
 It's pure magic.
 Her trick for whipping up quick and healthy meals is to always stock the basics at home.
 You know, the cheap stuff that lasts a while.
 Like rice, beans, carrots, and - oh ya, cabbage.
 Cabbage isn't the sexiest vegetable (not even close), but it is super cheap and can last in your fridge for ages.
 While I haven't always followed parental advice to a tee - sticking to my mom's strong position on cabbage during my university days kept my belly full and my (beer) budget happy.